PingOne DaVinci

 This method is effective when you want to launch the flow within the current page instead of redirecting the user.

-To switch between using a flow for a PingOne redirect integration and an integration using the DaVinci widget, see Switching between PingOne and DaVinci widget integrations.
+You can find information on switching between using a flow for a PingOne redirect integration and an integration using the DaVinci widget in Switching between PingOne and DaVinci widget integrations.

 Configuring the Flow